khw100/ZipFileManager/README.md

-Zip Manager Project(WIP)
+#Zip Manager Project\
+(WIP)

-NOTE: THiS PROJECT WILL BE UTILIZING SQLITE INSTEAD OF JSON FOR EASIER LOG ACCESS AND EDITING.
+NOTE: THIS PROJECT WILL BE UTILIZING SQLITE INSTEAD OF JSON FOR EASIER LOG ACCESS AND EDITING.
 CHANGES IN PROGRESS.

 This program is a portion of the larger Mod Manager Project I am working on dealing with:\
 Zip extraction.\